Interpersonal Psychotherapy for Depressed Adolescents (IPT-A)

 Location/Institution: New York

-This study used the sample from Mufson et al. (2004).
-The purpose of the study was to examine whether reductions in depression symptoms at different time points over the course of therapy predict remission for depressed adolescents treated with Interpersonal Psychotherapy for Depressed Adolescents (IPT-A) or treatment as usual (TAU) delivered in school-based health clinics.
+The study used a subset of the same sample as Mufson et al. (2004).
+The purpose of the study was to examine whether reductions in depression symptoms at different time points over the course of therapy predict remission for depressed adolescents.
+Participants were either treated with Interpersonal Psychotherapy for Depressed Adolescents (IPT-A) or received treatment as usual (TAU) delivered in school-based health clinics.
 Measures utilized include the Schedule for Affective Disorders and Schizophrenia for School-Age Children (K-SAD) and the Hamilton Rating Scale for Depression (HRSD).
 Results indicate that a 16.2% reduction in HRSD from baseline represented the best combined sensitivity and specificity in predicting week 16 remission status for adolescents treated with IPT-A. A 24.4% reduction in depressive symptoms represented the best combined sensitivity and specificity in predicting remission status for TAU.
-Limitations include the small sample size, generalizability to adolescents receiving other kinds of treatments for depression, and unknown if results are generalizable to other populations of depressed adolescents.
+Limitations include the small sample size, generalizability to adolescents receiving other kinds of treatments for depression, and concerns over generalizability due to a primarily Hispanic urban sample.

 Length of controlled postintervention follow-up: None.